cloudmesh/cloudmesh-pi-burn/README.md

 `cms burn` is a program to burn many SD cards for the preparation of building clusters with Raspberry Pi's.
-It allows users to create readily bootable SD cards that have the network configured and contain a public ssh key from your machine that you used to configure the cards.
-Thus, little setup is needed for a cluster.
+It allows users to create readily bootable SD cards that have the network configured and contain a public ssh key from your machine that you then use to login into the PIs after boot.
+Thus, little setup is needed for a cluster after boot.
 Another unique feature is that you can burn multiple cards in a row, each with their individual setup such as hostnames and ipadresses.

 ## Nomenclature

-* Commands proceeded with `pi@mangerpi:$` are to be executed on the Rasperry Pi with the name managerpi.
+* Commands proceeded with `pi@managerpi:$` are to be executed on the Raspberry Pi with the name `managerpi`.

-* Commands with `(ENV3) pi@managerpi:$` are to be executed in a virtula ENV using Python 3 on the Raspberry Pi with the name managerpi
+* Commands with `(ENV3) pi@managerpi:$` are to be executed in a virtual ENV using Python 3 on the Raspberry Pi with the name managerpi

 ## Quickstart for Bridged WiFi

-To provide you with a glimpse on what you can do with cms burn, we have provided this quickstart guide that will create one manager PI and several workers.
+To provide you with a glimpse of what you can do with cms burn, we have provided this quickstart guide that will create one manager PI and several workers.

-This setup is intended for those who have restricted access to their home network (ie. cannot access router controls).
+This setup is intended for those who have restricted access to their network (ie. cannot access router controls).
 For example, those on campus WiFis or regulated apartment WiFis.

 The Figure 1 describes our network configuration.
 We have 5 Raspberry Pi 4s: 1 manager and 4 workers.
-We have WiFi access, but we do not necessarily have access to the router's controls.
+We have WiFi access, but we do not necessarily have wired access or access to the router's controls.

-We also have a network switch, where the manager and workers can communicate locally, but we will also configure the manager to provide internet access to devices on the network switch via a "network bridge".
+We also have a network switch, where the manager and workers can communicate locally, but we will configure the manager to provide internet access to devices on the network switch via a "network bridge".